Man After Man: Summary

 Man After Man explores an imaginary future evolutionary path of humanity, from 200 years in the future to five million years in the future.
 It contains several technological, social and biological concepts, most prominently genetic engineering but also parasitism, slavery, and elective surgery.
 As a result of mankind's technological prowess, evolution is accelerated, producing several species with varying intraspecific relations, many of them unrecognizable as humans.

 Instead of the field guide-like format of Dixon's previous books, After Man (1981) and The New Dinosaurs (1988), and instead of the conventional narrative style of most science fiction works, the book is told through short stories, isolated sequences of dramatic events in the lives of select individuals of the future human species imagined by Dixon.
 The genetically engineered humans of the future, in total numbering about 40 species through the book, occur in several different and diverse forms, with genetically engineered forms first being slave races created to survive underwater and in space without the need of protective gear and suits, described as the "ultimate triumphs of the genetic engineer".

-Eventually, modern humanity dies out and technology disappears.
-With subsequent human species having been engineered to be unintelligent and animal-like in order to repopulate the Earth's ecosystems, concepts like culture and civilization disappear and the lives of most human descendants revolve around gathering food and surviving the harsh conditions of nature.
-Eventually, as the creatures start to rediscover technology and civilization, they are visited by the descendants of people who fled the planet for space, millions of years ago.
-The alien humans enslave the earth humans, using genetic engineering to turn them into pack animals and food.
-They eventually leave, leaving the earth uninhabitable by humans, save for some who now dwell in the ocean's depths.
+Eventually, modern humanity dies out during a reversal of the poles, leaving the engineered human species to their own devices.
+As they were bred to approximate non-human animals, the lives of most human descendants revolve around gathering food and surviving the harsh conditions of nature.
+Eventually, as the creatures start to rediscover technology and civilization, they are visited by the descendants of the humans who fled the planet for space, millions of years ago, unaware that they had arrived at the homeworld of their ancestors.
+The visitors enslave the various earthling species, using genetic engineering to turn them into working animals and livestock.
+Having plundered the planet's resources, they eventually leave, leaving Earth uninhabitable and with the vast majority of human species rendered extinct.
+In the end, what remains of humanity is a species of aquatic human that lives in the depths of the ocean.
+The book ends on a relatively hopeful note, with the text establishing that someday the last remnants of humanity may evolve to meet the radically altered conditions of the barren surface "if they can change enough."